Vehicle Special OrdersThis page was last updated on 10th March 2020

-VCA will evaluate your application and contact you should further information be required.
-Various organisations including the Police, Local Authorities and other interested parties - both within and outside of the UK Department of Transport may be consulted - especially in respect of the conditions to be imposed.
-Following receipt of all information, and assuming that there are neither any technical reasons, nor objections from any of the parties consulted, an Order will be prepared and despatched by email within 10 working days.
+We will evaluate your application and contact you should further information be required.
+Various organisations including the Police, Local Authorities and other interested parties – both within and outside of the UK Department of Transport may be consulted – especially in respect of the conditions to be imposed.
+Following receipt of all information, and assuming that there are neither any technical reasons, nor objections from any of the parties consulted, an Order will be prepared and dispatched by email within 10 working days.

 Once an Order has been issued